albert-killer/CarND-PID-Controller/README.md

 This is the project repository for **Project No. 4 PID Controller**, part of Term 2 _Sensor Fusion_ of Udacity Self-Driving Car Nanodegree program, submitted by Albert Killer in June 2017.

 The goal of this project was to implement a proportional–integral–derivative controller (PID controller) in C++.
 Via *uWebSockets* an interface was set up to communicate with Udacity's *Term 2 Simulator*.
-Speed and Cross Track Error (CTE) are provided by the simulator, the latter describing the distance of the vehicle to a reference value, in this case the center of the road.
+Speed and cross track error (CTE) are provided by the simulator, the latter describing the distance of the vehicle to a reference value, in this case the center of the road.
 The controller is defined by following feedback loop:

 ![PID Controller](https://upload.wikimedia.org/wikipedia/commons/thumb/2/2d/PID.svg/640px-PID.svg.png "A block diagram of a PID controller in a feedback loop")